Jason Belmonte: Titles

 Belmonte has won one European Bowling Tour title, the Brunswick Euro Challenge, held in Greece.
 He also won the World Tenpin Masters championship in 2007.
 In September 2010, he defeated American Sean Rash in the finals to earn the 2010 Korea Cup title.

 On the PBA Tour, Belmonte owns 32 titles (7th on the PBA's all-time list), including his first title at the Bowling Foundation Long Island Classic (2009), and three titles in the 2011–12 season (GEICO Shark Open, World Series of Bowling Chameleon Open, and the Pepsi PBA Elite Players Championship).
 After making the televised finals in five of six PBA majors without winning, he defeated Wes Malott to capture his first PBA major title: the 2012–13 USBC Masters.
 (Belmonte would be retroactively awarded a major title for the 2011 Elite Players Championship, making the USBC Masters his second major.)
 He captured his third major at the 2014 Barbasol Tournament of Champions, again defeating Malott in the title match.
 On 8 February 2015, Belmonte became the first bowler to win three consecutive USBC Masters tournaments after defeating No. 1 seeded AJ Johnson.
 On 15 February 2015, he defeated No. 1 seed Rhino Page to capture his second consecutive Barbasol Tournament of Champions title, and his second major title in two weeks.
 After winning three major titles in 2017, including an unprecedented fourth USBC Masters, Belmonte stood in second place on the all-time PBA majors list with nine, behind only Earl Anthony and Pete Weber, who both have ten.
 He won the first major of 2019, the PBA Tournament of Champions, to tie the record with ten majors.
 One month later, Belmonte won the 2019 PBA World Championship, making him the all-time major titles leader.
 In February 2020, Belmonte won the U.S. Open to claim the "super slam" (a title in all five PBA majors), the second in PBA history after Mike Aulby.

+Based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards, Belmonte easily ranked #1 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+His 450.5 points were over 100 more than second-ranked E. J. Tackett (327.5).